 But if you’re visiting in the summer or spring, then definitely go!
 Just google the pictures of the stop and you’ll why...it looks amazing!

-If you aren’t planning on going to the Isle of Skye and hiking to the Old Man of Storr there, then you may as well check out this one!
+If you aren’t planning on staying on the Isle of Skye and hiking to the Old Man of Storr, then you may as well check out this one!

 This is a 60-meter-high sea stack of Torridonian sandstone in Sutherland and from there you can also hike to the nearby Stoer Head Lighthouse.